-Lumbar (low back) degenerative disc disease (DDD) is a common condition in aging adults.
+If you've noticed low back pain that's come on gradually and seems to be getting worse, you may have lumbar degenerative disc disease (DDD).
+This condition is common in aging adults.
 The intervertebral discs serve as the spine’s shock absorbers and, as we age, discs gradually dry out, losing strength and resiliency.
 In most people, these changes are gradual.
 In fact, you may not know you have DDD.

 Your doctor will ask your medical history, perform a physical exam, and order diagnostic tests that may include:

 Most cases of lumbar degenerative disc disease do not require surgery.
 Many different nonsurgical treatments can help relieve symptoms.